Eigenvalues, eigenvector-overlaps, and regularized Fuglede-Kadison determinant of the non-Hermitian matrix-valued Brownian motion

-It is obvious by the definitions that the eigenvalues, the bi-orthogonality of the right and the left eigenvectors, and the eigenvector-overlap matrix are invariant under the scale transformation \eqref{eq:scale2}.
+It is obvious by the definitions that the eigenvalues, the bi-orthogonality \eqref{eq:bi_orthoZ1} of the right and the left eigenvectors, and the eigenvector-overlap matrix $\so$ with the elements \eqref{eq:overlap3} are invariant under the scale transformation \eqref{eq:scale2}.
 On the other hand, for an arbitrary complex matrix $\sw \in \C^{N^2}$, $({\bf s}^{-1} \sw {\bf s})_{jk}$ is not invariant under \eqref{eq:scale2}.
 However, we can prove the following lemma.

 \begin{lem} Let $\sw \in \C^{N^2}$.
 For $1 \leq j, k, \ell \leq N$, $\ell \not=j$,

 are invariant under \eqref{eq:scale2}. \end{lem}

 {\it Proof} \ Associated with the scale transformation \eqref{eq:scale2}, we set $\widetilde{\s}:=(\widetilde{\br}_1 \cdots \widetilde{\br}_N)$ and $\widetilde{\sa}=(\widetilde{a}_{jk}):=\widetilde{\s}^{\dagger} \widetilde{\s}$.
 We see